TheJoboReal/Noter/Data Kommunikation/Noter/Network Layer/ICMPv4.md

 The IP protocol has no error-reporting or any error-correcting mechanism.
 * What happens if a router has to discard a datagram because it cannot find a router to the final destination?
-* What happens if the time-to-live field reaches the value 0?
+* What happens if thsue time-to-live field reaches the value 0?
 * What happens if the final destination host must discard the received fragments of a datagram because it has not received all fragments within a predetermined time limit?

 The IP protocol also lacks a mechanism for management queries: